University Health Service Registration

 If you move to a different area, you will need to re-register with a doctor.
 Contact the USW Health Service for details, alternatively we offer a “drop in” between 2pm – 3pm in H016 Mon – Fri during term time

-Pontypridd campus You can register with a GP at the Health Centre if you are living locally (around Pontypridd).
+Pontypridd campus You can register with a GP at the Health Centre if you are living locally (in Treforest / Pontypridd area).

 Other ways of accessing health advice